MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Finish WireGuard interface by reseting WireGuard services

-The save and apply are meaningless, as wireguard never resets the service to load the new configuration.
+The save and apply are meaningless, as WireGuard never resets the service to load the new configuration.
 You must be sure to either `check` and `uncheck` the `Enable WireGuard` button in `Settings > General` or go to the `Dashboard` and `reset services` from there.

-`Unbound DNS` requires a `reload` of Unbound DNS's services to get the new Wireguard interface added.
+`Unbound DNS` requires a `reload` of Unbound DNS's services to get the new WireGuard interface added.